SlamZDank/Snake_game_sdl/README.md

 # Performance

-This game is so simple and doesn't need that much of power to run, it can run on your grandma's toaster
-and your family's smart samsung fridge for that i know.
+This game is so simple and doesn't need that much of power to run, it can run on your grandma's toaster and your family's smart samsung fridge for what i know.

 # Compiling and running locally